nathimel/modals-effcomm/README.md

 │ # YAML files that define experimental parameters for │ # modal languages, sample size, the type of naturalness to measure, │ # file output paths, etc.
+│   ├── half_credit_literal.yml
+│   └── ...
 ├── data
-│ # where natural languages are stored to be read in for the experiment ├── outputs
+│   └── natural_languages
+│       ├── Gitksan
+│       │   └── modals.csv
+│       └── ...
+├── outputs
 │ # readable intermediate output and experimental results, e.g.
+│   └── half_credit_literal
+│       ├── analysis
+│       │   │  # resulting dataframes and figures
+│       │   ├── ...
+│       │   ├── all_data.csv
+│       │   └── plot.png
+│       ├── expressions.yml
+│       ├── languages
-│ # generated languages,
+│       │   ├── # generated languages
+│       │   ├── artificial.yml
+│       │   └── natural.yml
-│ # the progress of the experiment printed to stdout, │ # and final results, including dataframes and plots.
+│       └── system_output.txt # progress of the experiment printed to stdout,
 ├── scripts
 │   └── run_full_experiment.sh # the main script to run
 └── src
-    ├── # python scripts to construct the space of possible languages, │   # sample from this space,
+    │ # python scripts to construct the space of possible languages, │ # sample from this space,
-    │   # and measure the communicative efficiency of the sample │   # by estimating a Pareto frontier using an evolutionary algorithm ├── modals
+    │ # and measure the communicative efficiency of the sample │ # by estimating a Pareto frontier using an evolutionary algorithm ├── ...
+    ├── sample_languages.py
+    └── modals
         │ # module that defines the meaning space for modals, │ # the modal language data structure,
-    │   # the measures of complexity and communicative cost, │   # and mutations that may apply during the evolutionary algorithm
+        │ # measures of complexity and communicative cost, │ # and mutations that may apply during the evolutionary algorithm ├── ...
+        └── modal_language.py
 ```

 ## Requirements